tangle-network/protocol-solidity/packages/contracts/README.md

 <h1 align="center">Webb Solidity Contracts</h1>

 This sub-module is for defining types and factories for contracts of webb solidity.
-It is essentially the typechain-generated output packaged up and exposed.
+It is essentially the typechain-generated output packaged up and exposed for other areas of webb.

 ## License